10 Ways to Spend Special Needs Ministry Budget $

 1. Orange Conference + Preconference Ticket = $348 (pricing through 12/6/12)

 Here’s why: Your church can benefit from the ideas and guidance we aim to offer through the special needs ministry track at OC13.
-We will have at least 8 workshops designed for the special needs ministry leader.
+We will have 8 workshops designed for the special needs ministry leader.
 The preconference and conference breakouts will be nuts-n-bolts and “how to” with a fantastic opportunity to meet seasoned special needs ministry leaders who have already navigated a path for successful inclusion.
 Few experiences compare with 2 – 3 days of one-on-one time networking with people who have the same calling and passion.
 For details about OC13 registration, click here.
 (See disclosure below)*

 2. Volunteer Training DVD: “Surviving to Thriving: Successfully Including the Child with Special Needs”